Jbleezy/BO1-Reimagined/README.md

 * Deadshot: fix bug with fast ADS move speed where if you ADS right after reloading your move speed is temporarily faster than it should be
 * Perfect trap switch movement
 * Disable easter eggs on all versus gamemodes
-* Get COTD version of the Wunderwaffe on Shi No Numa and Der Riese
 * Give upgraded Wunderwaffe gold camo on Der Riese, but regular pap camo on COTD
 * Fix bug with classic weapons where if the player cancels a reload animation the weapon keeps doing the reload animation
 * Make not taking a weapon from the box put it back into the list of current weapons you can obtain
-* Fix zombie pathing on Five going to different floots
+* Fix zombie pathing on Five going to different floors
 * Make betties place correctly on Der Riese bridge
+* Make box not reset player weapons until after they have hit the box again after their last hit
+* Fix fx inside top of Wunderwaffe on COTD

 ## TESTING:
 * Moon sidequest dialog in coop without Richtofen